 - 1. Click Add Set at the top of dialog window. - 2.
 Enter a Profiler Set Name. - 3.
 Optionally, enter a Purpose for this Profiler Set. - 4.
 Enter or select which Expressions to include in this set. - 5.
+Enter or select which Type Expressions to include in this set. - 6.
 When you are finished, click Submit.